sauloleite/wyra/README.md

 ## Features

 - **Easy Integration**: Seamlessly integrates with Azure OpenAI services.
+- **Easy usability**: Any text in multiple languages ​​can be used.
 - **Secure Data Handling**: Utilizes encryption for sensitive data.
 - **Automated Formatting**: Converts text content into JSONL format effortlessly.
-- **Customizable Prompts**: Allows for flexible prompt creation for various use cases.
+- **Customizable Prompts**: Allows for the creation of flexible fine-tuning datasets for various use cases.

 ## Installation